UPB-RustWorkshop/web-agent/README.md

 }
 ```

-> Modify the route to start the process and immediately return and add abother route that ca verify the status of the process and return the partial output and error streams.
+> Modify the route to start the process and immediately return and add another route that ca verify the status of the process and return the partial output and error streams.